cynraw/MERN/README.md

 Aggregation is the process of transforming and analyzing data by applying multiple operations in a pipeline.
 Instead of retrieving raw data, aggregation allows for complex computations such as summation, filtering, and grouping.

+The aggregation framework processes data through a series of pipeline stages, each stage performing a specific operation.
+Here are some of the most commonly used stages:

+$match: Filters documents based on a condition.

+$group: Groups documents by a specified field and performs aggregations.

+$project: Selects and reshapes fields to include in the output documents.

+$sort: Sorts documents based on a specified field.

+$limit: Limits the number of documents passed to the next stage.

+$skip: Skips a specified number of documents.

+$unwind: Deconstructs an array field from the input documents.

+$lookup: Performs a left outer join with another collection.